-ISS221 The
+ISS221

-DURATION: semester course proc and
+DURATION: semester course

-CREDITS: 1 vario
+CREDITS: 1

-OPEN TO: all students vide
+OPEN TO: all students

-PREREQUISIT E: NONE Alig

-conc
+PREREQUISITE: none

-he focus of this course lies in the three central areas of video production: planning, roduction, and editing.
-Students will develop a comprehensive plan, shoot video, nd edit both audio and video to produce a finished project.
-Students will be creating arious films with provided video equipment and software.
-Projects may include music ideos, green screen videos, documentaries, studio work, and short films.
+The focus of this course lies in the three central areas of video production: planning, production, and editing.
+Students will develop a comprehensive plan, shoot video, and edit both audio and video to produce a finished project.
+Students will be creating various films with provided video equipment and software.
+Projects may include music videos, green screen videos, documentaries, studio work, and short films.

-Alignment to the Iowa Core Curriculum: Demonstrate a sound understanding of technology concepts, systems, and operations.
+Alignment to the lowa Core Curriculum: Demonstrate a sound understanding of technology concepts, systems, and operations.